Harvard–Yale football rivalry: 1978

-Future three-time Super Bowl champion Kenny Hill ran well from the I formation, 154 yards on 25 carries, and scored down a sideline on an 18-yard pitchout, and Yale won, 35–28, in Boston, November 18.
-But Larry Brown, Harvard's senior quarterback, set a Harvard standard for touchdown passes in The Game.
+Future three-time Super Bowl champion Kenny Hill ran well from the I formation, 154 yards on 25 carries, and scored down a sideline on an 18-yard pitchout, and Yale won, 35–28, in Boston on November 18.
+Larry Brown, Harvard's senior quarterback, set a Harvard standard for touchdown passes in The Game.
 Neil Rose, Ryan Fitzpatrick, a future NFL starting quarterback, and Chris Pizzotti would each toss four touchdowns versus Yale in 2001, 2003, and 2007, respectively, matching Brown.

 Brown would teach a seminar at Harvard on the multiflex the next academic semester.

 The most memorable pass of the afternoon was tossed by a future participant in the NFL.
 Tight end John Spagnola, a future eleven year NFL veteran and participant in Super Bowl XV, lofted a spiral to fellow receiver Bob Krystyniak for a touchdown to conclude a trick play.
 The extra point provided the 21-point cushion Brown almost wore out with two more touchdown passes.

 Carm Cozza fielded questions on the 1968 contest for a portion of his post-game interview.

 1979

-November 17 Harvard upset, 22–7, an undefeated, untied, 13.5 point Las Vegas-favored Yale team in New Haven before an estimated crowd of 72,000.
+On November 17, Harvard upset, 22–7, an undefeated, untied, 13.5 point Las Vegas-favored Yale team in New Haven before an estimated crowd of 72,000.
 The Crimson was shocked by the outcome, publishing the following week a sports column under the headline "The Shock of 1979".
 Yale had clinched the League title the week before with a 35–10 victory over Princeton at Palmer Stadium.
 Not even the Harvard Crimson sports editor, or a peer at any of the other seven League newspapers, predicted Harvard would win.

 Harvard running back Jim Callinan and the offense set the tone with an opening game drive of 74 yards, 64 by the run, on 17 plays.
 Callinan caught a 23-yard touchdown pass later in the afternoon.
 Harvard ran for 152 yards from scrimmage while Yale managed 92 yards.
 Yale fumbled six times but recovered three, unlike the 1968 Yale team that fumbled six times with Harvard recovering each fumble.

 Harvard lost its starting and backup quarterback before the season started.
 Injuries forced four other quarterbacks onto the field with hope each had mastered Joe Restic's complicated multiflex offense.
 Brian Buckley, Ron Cuccia, Mike Smerczynski, Joe Lahti, Mike Buchannan, and Burke St. John—who quarterbacked the 22 – 7 victory—were each listed at least once as the Crimson's starting quarterback during the season.
 Harvard employed two tightends and an unbalanced offensive line to control the line scrimmage.

 Harvard finished the season 3 – 6 and thwarted again a Yale team a win away from an unblemished football season.
 Yale would have celebrated its first undefeated, untied season since 1960 and its second in 56 years with a win.
 Yale clinched sole possession of the League football title the week before at Princeton.